huggingface/blog/lematerial.md

 ## Achieving a clean, unified and standardized dataset

 `LeMat-Bulk` is more than a large-scale merged dataset with a permissive license (CC-BY-4.0).
 With its 6.7M entries with consistent properties, it represents a foundational step towards creating a curated and standardized open ecosystem for material science, designed to simplify research workflows and improve data quality.
 Below is a closer view of what is looks like.
-To interactively browse through our materials, check out the [Materials Explorer space.](https://huggingface.co/spaces/LeMaterial/materials_explorer)
+To interactively browse through our materials, check out the [Materials Explorer space, built using MP Dash components.](https://huggingface.co/spaces/LeMaterial/materials_explorer)

 <iframe
   src="https://huggingface.co/datasets/LeMaterial/LeMat-Bulk/embed/viewer/compatible_pbe/train"